JosonChan/JosonChan.github.io/content/_index.md

       text: |
         <br>

         Our team Vision and Language Group@CFM is directed by Lianli Gao and JingKuan Song, which is affiliated with CFM.
-Our researching intersts are mainly about Artificial Intelligence Generated Content and Human-Centric Perceptions.
+        Our researching intersts are as follows:
+        - Artificial Intelligence Generated Content (AIGC)
+        - Human-Centric Perceptions (HCP)

   - block: portfolio
     content: